Open a Bank Account in Canada

 It is also important to have insurance when opening a bank account in Canada.
 This is a common practice here.
 Our company formation agents in Canada can explain all the aspects to consider when setting up a bank account.
 We can also offer tips on the best way to choose the bank to work with.

-The main types of financial institutions in Canada
+The main types of financial institutions in Canada in 2021

 Foreign citizens and investors, including representatives of foreign companies, should note that not only Canadian banks can offer bank account opening services, as they can set up accounts with other financial institutions, among which credit unions and trust companies.